JYOTHI229/hello_test/README.md

 # GITDEMO
-this is a Demo for Practising Git
+this is a Demo for Practising Git.

+created by Jyothi Kaku.